andrea-prado/markdown-portfolio/_includes/04-lists.md

--[] Girls in white dresses with blue satin sashes
+- [ ] ls in white dresses with blue satin sashes
--[] Snowflakes that stay on my nose and eyelashes
+- [ ] owflakes that stay on my nose and eyelashes
--[] Silver white winters that melt into springs
+- [ ] lver white winters that melt into springs